Tech Talk: Developing APIs the Easy Way – Streamline your API process with an endpoint-focused approach on Dec 5 at 11 am EST! Register now

 Several tools and technologies can help implement API observability, including:

-1. Edge Stack: Edge Stack API Gateway is a Kubernetes API Gateway solution that provides a host of observability features.
+1. Edge Stack: Edge Stack is a Kubernetes API Gateway solution that provides a host of observability features.
 Edge Stack has the ability to provide data into the behavior of systems, along with the context with which to analyze that data.
 Also by default, Edge Stack API Gateway creates a Mapping that allows access to the diagnostic interface at /ambassador/v0/diag from anywhere in the cluster.
 Other gateway options include Gravittee and NGINX.

 2. Prometheus: Prometheus is an open-source monitoring and alerting toolkit that collects and stores metrics data.
 It features a powerful query language and integrates well with other observability tools.